Ford begins probe into whether gas mileage was overstated

 FILE- In this Feb.
 14, 2019, file photo this is the Ford logo on a 2019 Ford Ranger 2019 Supercrew 4x4 on display at the 2019 Pittsburgh International Auto Show in Pittsburgh.
 Ford says it has launched an investigation into whether a flawed mathematical model caused it to overstate gas mileage and understate pollution from a wide range of vehicles.
 The company says a group of employees reported possible problems with the model in September.
 So it has hired an outside firm to test the 2019 Ford Ranger.
 (AP Photo/Gene J. Puskar, File)

-Ford Motor Co. has launched an investigation into whether flaws in an internal mathematical model may have caused it to overstate gas mileage and understate pollution from a wide range of vehicles.
+Ford Motor Co. has launched an investigation into whether it overstated gas mileage and understated emissions from a wide range of vehicles.

 Continue Reading Below

-The company says a group of employees reported possible problems with the model in September, prompting the company to hire an outside firm to run tests.
-Testing will start with the 2019 Ford Ranger small pickup truck, and if problems are found, the company will start looking at models dating back to 2017.
+The company says that in September, a group of employees reported possible problems with a mathematical model used to calculate pollution and mileage, prompting the company to hire an outside firm to run tests.
+Testing will start with the 2019 Ford Ranger small pickup truck, and if problems are found, the company will start looking at models dating to 2017.

 Ford says it has no evidence yet that mileage or pollution numbers are wrong, but the investigation has just started.
 The company says it's too early to tell how many and which models might be involved.